Updated: Feb 22

-If you can't get the staff, maybe you suck?
+If you can't get the staff, you may suck...
 I don’t mean as a company.
 I’m sure you’re all candy floss fountains and three-day weeks.
 But maybe you suck at selling yourself to potential candidates.

 So many businesses still believe they’re doing the candidate a favour by considering them.